Louis Blanc: Religion

 Blanc resisted what he perceived as the atheism implicit in Hegel, claiming that it corresponded to anarchism in politics and was not an adequate basis for democracy.
-Engels claimed that "Parisiann reformers of the Louis Blanc trend" could only imagine atheists as monsters.
+Friedrich Engels claimed that "Parisian reformers of the Louis Blanc trend" could only imagine atheists as monsters.

 Instead, Blanc claimed that religion was foundational for revolution to take place, in keeping with the romantic tradition.
 He regarded liberalism and Protestantism as part of the same historical and ideological movement and accordingly considered the French Revolution of 1789 as a political outgrowth of the individualistic rejection of authority inherent in Protestantism and heretical movements.
 Blanc thought the best of the revolution was the Jacobin dictatorship in the communitarian spirit of Catholicism.
 Blanc himself sought to combine Catholicism and Protestantism in order to synthesize the values of authority, community, and individualism that he both affirmed as necessary for community.
 He was unusual in combining Catholicism and socialism.

 Along with Etienne Cabet, Blanc advocated for what he understood as true Christianity while simultaneously critiquing the religion of Catholic clergy.
 He was hopeful about the religious innovation taking place in early revolutionary France.
 His belief in God was shaped by romanticism and was similar to Rousseau, Philippe Buchez and François-Vincent Raspail.

-Works

-In 1834, he moved to Paris and soon began working there at the newspaper "Common Sense."